pakhandi-zz/Buggy---Linux/README.md

 <li>Terminal usage allows to run an executable on multiple input files and compare the output against multiple corresponding output files.</li>
 <li>The input files should have format <b>inPrefix</b><i>i</i><b>inSuffix</b>, where <i>i</i> is 0, 1, 2, ...</li>
 <li>Similarly the output files should have format <b>outPrefix</b><i>i</i><b>outSuffix</b>, where <i>i</i> is 0, 1, 2, ...</li>
-<li>For example , all input files are of format : in<i>i</i>.txt and these files are in directory : inputFiles, then the command will be structured as : <b>BuggyBatchtest --inPrefix in --inSuffix .txt --inPath inputFiles</b></li>
+<li>For example , all input files are of format : in<i>i</i>.txt and these files are in directory : inputFiles, and name of the executable is aprog, then the command will be structured as : <b>BuggyBatchtest --inPrefix in --inSuffix .txt --inPath inputFiles -f aprog</b></li>
 </ul>

 <a name="techused"><h3>Technology Used</h3></a>